11-spot: Dodgers huge 1st in 15-3 win over Braves in NLCS

-ARLINGTON, Texas (AP) — Max Muncy’s grand slam capped a record-setting 11-run first inning for the Los Angeles Dodgers, who coasted to a 15-3 rout of the Atlanta Braves on Wednesday night that cut their National League Championship Series deficit to 2 games to 1.
+That new ballpark in his home state of Texas where the Dodgers hope to keep playing right through the World Series suddenly doesn’t seem too big anymore, and they are right back in the National League Championship Series after a 15-3 rout of the Atlanta Braves on Wednesday night.

-The slam by Muncy off Grant Dayton was the third homer in the first, the highest-scoring inning in a major league postseason game.
-It was among a franchise-record five homers for the Dodgers, who set a team record for postseason runs.
+Muncy’s slam off Grant Dayton capped an 11-run first inning when Los Angeles benefitted from a game-starting replay challenge, hit three home runs and had nine consecutive batters reach base after two outs.
+The Dodgers set franchise postseason records for runs and home runs with five, cutting their NLCS deficit to 2 games to 1.

 “It’s pretty cool.
-Not too many things that are cooler than that,” said Muncy, a Texas native.
+Not too many things that are cooler than that,” Muncy said.
 “But the biggest thing to me is our team got a W and got us back on track.”

 Joc Pederson hit a three-run homer off starter Kyle Wright to start his four-hit night, and Edwin Rios went deep on next pitch.
-Corey Seager had a pair of RBI hits in the opening outburst, then added a solo homer in the third as the Dodgers built a 15-0 lead — the first team with that many runs in the first three innings of a postseason game.
+Corey Seager had a pair of RBI hits in the opening burst, then added a solo homer in the third as the Dodgers built a 15-0 lead — the first team with that many runs in the first three innings of a postseason game.

-Winner Julio Urías, made his first postseason start and improved to 3-0 in these playoffs, strikng out five while allowing one run and three hits over five innings.
+Winner Julio Urías, made his first postseason start and improved to 3-0 in these playoffs, striking out five while allowing one run and three hits over five innings.
 He walked the first two batters but no more.

 Atlanta’s miserable start was eerily similar to the Braves’ flop in Game 5 of last year’s Division Series against St. Louis, when they gave up a 10-run first inning at home in a season-ending start by Mike Foltynewicz.

-Three-time NL Cy Young Award winner Clayton Kershaw likely will start Game 4 for the Dodgers, two nights after he was scratched because of back spasms.
+Manager Dave Roberts said Clayton Kershaw will start Game 4 for the Dodgers, two nights after the three-time NL Cy Young Award winner was scratched because of back spasms.
 Bryse Wilson makes his postseason debut as the third rookie right-handed starter for Atlanta in this series in what will be his first appearance since the final day of the regular season on Sept.
 27.

 “We still are in a good spot with four games left,” Braves manager Brian Snitker said.
 “Like I say, for the whole team, you just turn the page and get ready to go tomorrow.”

-The Dodgers had left the tying run at third base after a four-run bottom of the ninth during an 8-7 loss on Tuesday night.
+The Dodgers had left the tying run at third base in a four-run bottom of the ninth during an 8-7 loss on Tuesday night.
 They were the visiting team in Game 3 and sent 14 batters to the plate for seven hits, three walks and a hit batter over 32 minutes in the the 29,786th half-inning in postseason history.

 “That was fun to be a part of,” Pederson said.
 “I think some of the momentum from last night, the last inning definitely carried over and got us feeling a little bit more comfortable at the plate.”

-Those 15 runs over two at-bats came after the Braves had allowed only nine runs in their previous six games plus eight innings, a stretch that included four shutouts over en route to a 7-0 postseason start.
+Those 15 runs over two tines up came after the Braves had allowed only nine runs in their previous six games plus eight innings, a stretch that included four shutouts over en route to a 7-0 postseason start.

-Reigning NL MVP Cody Bellinger walked and scored in the first, led off the second with a homer and added an RBI single in the third.
+Bellinger walked and scored in the first, led off the second with a homer and added an RBI single in the third.
 His long ball came right after his running, leaping catch at the center field wall to rob Ozzie Albies with two on to end the Atlanta first.

 “It’s not ideal how we started the series, but we feel good about ourselves,” Bellinger said.